mlecoleman/test-plan-cl-qa/README.md

 # test-plan-cl-qa

-Knowledge Check Test Plan for https://demoqa.com/books - Code Louisville Fall 2022 QA Course 1
+Knowledge Check assignments 1 & 2 can be found in knowledge-check-one-and-two.md

+My project can be found on QACourse1Project-man

+Thank you Code Louisville, Trent, Erissa, Alex, and Stephanie for a great QA course!